dschmenk/PLASMA/README.md

 ### Organization of a PLASMA Source File

 The source code of a PLASMA module first defines imports, constants, variables and data, then functions.
 Constants must be initialized with a value.
 Variables can have sizes associated with them to declare storage space.
-Data can be declared with or without a variable name associated with it.
+Data can be declared with or without a label associated with it.
 Arrays, tables, strings and any predeclared data can be created and accessed in multiple ways.
 Arrays can be defined with a size to reserve a minimum storage amount, and the brackets can be after the type declaration or after the identifier.

 #### Module Dependencies